kctrey/wxcadm/docs/wxcadm.md

     Inititalize a Call instance for a Person
     Args:
-        parent (XSI): The Person or XSI instance that owns this Call
+        parent (XSI): The Person or XSI instance that owns this Call id (str, optional): The Call ID of a known call.
+Usually only done during a XSI.calls method address (str, optional): The address to originate a call to when the instance is created
     Returns:
         Call: This Call instance